-The most unique feature of the 80 Mile Beach was the huge shells we were able to collect.
-Over the next few days we collected a full 40 x 60 plastic box of shell to take home.
+The most unique feature of 80 Mile Beach was the huge shells we were able to collect.
+Over the next few days, we collected a full 40 x 60 plastic box of shells to take home.
 We could not resist.

 Biggest shells in Australia

 80 Mile Beach is very long and wide with white sand and millions of shells of various types and sizes.
 Driving on the beach is allowed.

 People we met said the further you drive the bigger shells you collect.
 So, this is what we did.